I’ve put together a list of the best Melbourne date ideas for under $50. I hope you like it!

 Om Nom Dessert bar at the Adelphi Hotel is proper fancy

 Acland St in St Kilda is full of cake and ice cream shops to tantalise your tastebuds.
 Finish off your night with a ride at Luna Park or a walk down the beach and then the pier to see the penguins after sunset.
 You and your partner can also walk on the shores in the evening and have a romantic stroll under the night sky.

 Stables of Como – is a day time café in Toorak with a variety of delicious desserts and high tea options.
 It is set on the grounds of an upscale country mansion with beautiful gardens to explore at the back.

-Entrecote – This is a French restaurant near the botanical gardens which is perfect positioning to walk off their exceptionally delicious profiteroles!
-This place is no one-hit wonder though with impressive date-worthy food from breakfast to dinner daily.
+Entrecote – This is a French restaurant near the botanical gardens which is the perfect positioning to walk off their exceptionally delicious profiteroles!
+This place is no one-hit-wonder though with impressive date-worthy food from breakfast to dinner daily.

 Nikos Cakes in Oakleigh – Probably my favourite cake shop in Melbourne!
 They are always extremely busy and do a variety of café style food check out their Instagram for some proper #cakeporn!